Decontamination

 For years, the orthopedic industry has faced the problem of excess inventory in hospitals and sales representative trunk stock.
 No one knew what to do with product once it was returned.

-Life Science Outsourcing set out to solve this problem through its Decontamination and Returns Processing service.
-Our unique capabilities and strategic location allow us to decontaminate via autoclave, inspect, repack and redeploy product returns quickly and inexpensively.
+Life Science Outsourcing set out to solve this problem through its decontamination and returns processing service.
+Our unique capabilities and strategic location allow us to decontaminate via autoclave and inspect, repack and redeploy product returns quickly and inexpensively.

 The program allows our clients to maximize value from underused inventory while increasing responsiveness to their sales representatives.

-We provide this service to companies of all sizes who are looking to reduce field inventory and save money.
+We provide this service to companies of all sizes who are looking to reduce field inventory and minimize expenses.